Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Acknowledgments

 \section{Acknowledgments}

 V.S. is thankful to Kirtiman Ghosh and Debajyoti Choudhury for their invaluable contributions in the formulation of this manuscript.
-V.S. is also immensely thankful to Debajyoti Choudhury for contributing to the writing style of this manuscript that has significantly enhanced its readability and constructive criticism that has helped to address inconsistencies.
 V.S. acknowledges the support from research grant no. CRG/2018/004889 of the SERB, India; T.R.Seshadri for providing resources during initial stages of the work and Brajesh Choudhary for providing access to computers bought under the aegis of the Grant No. SR-MF/PS-0212014-DUB (G) of the DST (India).